oddjobs-maple/odd_jobs/out/README.md

 Swashbucklers are disallowed from using knuckles, and as such, cannot make use of punching abilities.
 Being gunslingers, however, they could only have access to Flash Fist anyways.

 Swashbucklers tend to be quite similar to woodsmen in their ability to effectively melee and to somewhat effectively range, but differ in their unique skillset, mobility, and ability to use Somersault Kick in melee.

-## HP Warrior

-Also known as: “Blood Warrior”

-Possible job progressions:

-- Beginner → Warrior → Fighter → Crusader → Hero
-- Beginner → Warrior → Page → White Knight → Paladin

-Primary stat: **HP** | Secondary stats: STR, DEX

-Stat constraints:

-- STR = 35
-- DEX = 4

-Attacks:

-- Power Guard
-- Power Strike
-- Slash Blast

-Notable skills:

-- Power Guard
-- Improved MaxHP Increase
-- Rage
-- Armor Crash
-- Shout
-- Magic Crash

-### Notes

-After achieving 35 base STR (necessary for first job advancement), the HP Warrior saves their AP until they have maxed out Improving MaxHP Increase, at which point all AP (and future AP) is spent on HP.

-HP Warriors deal damage primarily via Power Guard, and as such, typically want to lower their WDEF as much as possible in order to maximize this damage.